composewell/streamly/MAINTAINING.md

           package version (`git tag vX.Y.Z && git push -f origin vX.Y.Z`).
         * Mask out the build status lines from the README
         * Upload to hackage
+          * Use a clean workspace to create source distribution by freshly cloning the git repository.
+The reason for doing this is that we use wild-cards in cabal file for `extra-source-files`, these wild-cards may match additional files lying around in the workspace and unintentionally ship them as well.
           * `cabal v2-sdist`; `cabal upload --publish <tarpath>`
           * `stack upload .`
         * Add to stackage (`build-constraints.yaml` in Stackage repo) if needed